 Will I Owe Taxes on IBR Loan Forgiveness After 2025?

-If you qualify for forgiveness under an income-driven plan—IBR, ICR, or PAYE—in 2025, your discharge will stay tax-free even if it’s processed in 2026.
+If you qualified for forgiveness under an income-driven plan—IBR, ICR, or PAYE—in 2025, your discharge stays federally tax-free even if it’s processed in 2026.

 Why 2025 Is the Cutoff Year

-Congress made student loan forgiveness tax-free only through December 31, 2025, under the American Rescue Plan Act (ARPA).
-Unless Congress acts, that exclusion ends in 2026, and forgiven balances could once again count as taxable income.
+Congress made most student loan forgiveness tax-free only through December 31, 2025, under the American Rescue Plan Act (ARPA).
+That exclusion expired at the end of 2025, and Congress did not extend it—so for forgiveness you reach in 2026 or later, forgiven balances can once again count as taxable income.

-What changed is how the cutoff works.
+What still matters is how the cutoff works.
 Under the AFT v.
 Education Department court agreement, the Department must treat the date you become eligible for forgiveness—after 20 or 25 years of payments—as the official discharge date for tax purposes.

-That means if you reach forgiveness in 2025 under IBR, ICR, or PAYE, your discharge remains federally tax-free even if it’s finalized in 2026.
-Borrowers in the SAVE plan still need to switch to IBR before qualifying, since SAVE discharges remain paused during litigation.
+That means if you reached forgiveness in 2025 under IBR, ICR, or PAYE, your discharge stays federally tax-free even if it was finalized in 2026.
+Borrowers who were in the SAVE plan need to switch to IBR to have forgiveness processed—SAVE was struck down in court and then repealed, and its accounts now sit in interest-bearing forbearance that earns no forgiveness credit.

 What Happens If Your IBR Forgiveness Posts in 2026